Atmospheric river brings flooding, landslides to Pacific Northwest — again

 “[The] amount of rain has put extra pressure on soil instability, leading to an increased threat of landslides,” warned the National Weather Service in Seattle.
 “A number of landslides have already occurred in King and Kitsap Counties.”

-The agency was also concerned about avalanches in the Cascades.
+The agency also was concerned about avalanches in the Cascades.

 Here's what we're up against on US 101 in Mason County north of Shelton.
 Before we can start any cleanup, we have an engineering geologist looking at the hillside above the highway.
 A detour is in place. pic.twitter.com/MbZUM3qQE5— WSDOT Tacoma (@wsdot_tacoma) March 1, 2022